GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 - `-m` : Generates MultiQC report of graphs' statistics and visualizations, automatically runs odgi stats

-- `-V` : Specify a set of VCFs to produce with SPEC = REF:DELIM[:LEN][,REF:DELIM:[LEN]]* the paths matching ^REF are used as a reference, while the sample haplotype are derived from path names, e.g. when DELIM=# and with '-V chm13:#', a path named HG002#1#ctg would be assigned to sample HG002 phase 1.
-If LEN is specified and greater than 0, the VCFs are decomposed, filtering sites whose max allele length is greater than LEN. [default: off]
+- `-V` : Specify a path to generate a VCF from the graph.

 - `-o`, `--output-dir PATH` : Output directory